Deraj21/dnd5e-enemy-automator/README.md

   - figure out how to parse special actions (saving throw instead of attack roll)
     - take a look at monster data to see if there is something consistant about special actions
     - if not, add a place to do rolls on the side or something
-  - HOST somewhere!
 - **Later**
-  - add ability to half or double damage in action history
   - MonsterList shows more and more info as screen gets bigger
   - style actionHistory better
   - style header better